DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 The time – instead of the candidate’s name – is linked as that’s the attribute that relates the most to the interview.
 The name relates to the candidate or the candidate’s application.

+The interview preferences are displayed as words without an icon.
+We think it’s good to not draw attention to it so much because the preferences matter less after the interview has been arranged.

 The link has hidden text containing the name of the candidate and the date to make it accessible for visually impaired users.

 Clicking an interview now anchors the user down to the particular interview to make sure it’s in view.